SheraLee/COGS121TA/milestone5.md

   Besides those short period feedbacks from students, the professor can also compare his class with past year classes to check if his class is in good progress.This can provide teh professor a big picture of how the class is going.

+3) Add Questions and start active session
+  Professors are able to add class materials, attendance questions on the site.
+By going to edit session, users can add questions with image, write up, answer.
+Users can also go to class material session to add slides/pdf.
+In active session, users can search for any questions number and get the question displayed on the cite.

 ## Visualization Upgrade Pictures and Future Ideas